bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

 #### 4) Syntax of class constructors

-The syntax of constructors allows calls of parental constructors in the `specification`, their syntax starts with `self!" followed by the parent class identifier and related parameters like in `self!ParentClass(first, second)` .
+The syntax of constructors allows calls of parental constructors in the `specification`, their syntax starts with `base." followed by the parent class identifier and related parameters like in `base.ParentClass(first, second)` .
 Moreover, the keyword `self` has as the last expression in the constructor.
 These two additional components disambiguate the representation of the class object after the constructor has been executed.

 *Before*
 ```